Demand planning plays a major role in your ability to maximize profits and ensure order fulfillment goes smoothly (see order fulfillment meaning).

 The first thing you need to do is pull relevant information from your tracking tools.
 This may include sales data from the sales team or a POS system, inventory levels, supply forecasts, and more.
 Together this data will allow you to get a holistic view of demand fluctuations and areas where you can improve processes.
 You should also establish a set of KPIs for this data, so you can gauge success and catch any extreme variations in data.

 For food suppliers, BlueCart eCommerce is a great tool for this.
-This all-in-one platform is designed to streamline processes and make selling easy.
+This all-in-one DTC and online marketplace is designed to streamline processes and make selling easy.
 It has a slew of useful reports that let you see trends easily and help establish buying behaviors.

 Create a Forecast